Nassos Polyzoidis is a guitarist, singer-songwriter, multi-instrumentalist, educator, and PhD researcher from Athens, Greece.

 In 2017, he released his first personal album, Love in Crisis, under the pseudonym ‘Nassos Conqueso’.
 He has also released four singles with his side project Sakké ConQuéso and has contributed to other artists’ releases.

-The central purpose of his research is to identify similarities in approach and conception of two different geographical and musical words, the rebetiko and the blues, with the aim of conceiving a creative method for generating cross-cultural music and lyrics.
-Part of this research has been presented in two international conferences, the Southampton Music Analysis Conference (SotonMAC) and “The Mediterranean: Migrant Sounds” – AVAMUS International Conference.
+The central purpose of his research is to identify similarities in approach and conception of two distinct musical styles - rebetiko and blues - in different geographical locations with the aim of conceiving a creative method for generating cross-cultural music and lyrics.
+Nassos regularly presents his research at international conferences, which have included the Southampton Music Analysis Conference (SotonMAC 2019) and “The Mediterranean: Migrant Sounds” - AVAMUS International Conference (2019).

 - MMus Songwriting – Bath Spa University